neyapraveen/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes all personal details from the system based on email.

-Format: `delete INDEX`
+Format: `delete EMAIL`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person with the specified `EMAIL`.
-* The index refers to the index number shown in the displayed person list.
+* The email refers to the email shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The email must be registered in the system

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete alexy@u.nus.edu` deletes Alex, who has the corresponding email in the address book.

-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+Acceptable values:
+* Email: a previously registered email address ending in `@u.nus.edu`

+#### Expected Output(Success):
+* GUI: Student details removed from student list.
+* Message: “Details removed successfully!"

+#### Expected Output(Failure):
+* Message: “Error: Email not found.”

 ### Clearing all entries : `clear`